jpwilliams/remitrace/README.md

 ## Tracing with remitrace

 `remitrace` on its own only allows the easy _capture_ of the data needed to trace your calls.
-It does, however, also provide a [parsing example](#) in code for how to correlate these calls.
-For clarity, I'll explain it here too.
+There is, however, a usable MongoDB-backed example over at [`remitrace-mongo`].
+For clarity, I'll explain how it works here too.

 `remit` >=2.2.0 provides some new metadata intended for tracing inside each `event` in a new `metadata` object.